profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-3.md

 # Welcome to Phase-3

 In Phase 3 you will be splitting out the database functionality from the EC2 instance .. running MariaDB to an RDS instance running the MySQL Engine.
 This will allow the DB and Instance to scale independently, and will allow the data to be secure past the lifetime of the EC2 instance.

-# STAGE 3A - Create RDS Subnet Group
+# Phase 3A - Create RDS Subnet Group

 A subnet group is what allows RDS to select from a range of subnets to put its databases inside
 In this case you will give it a selection of 3 subnets sn-db-A / B and C